stevecondylios/return-100-results/README.md

 1. Cloning this repo
 2. Going to chrome://extensions/ in the Chrome address bar
-3. Enable Developer Mode
+3. Enabling Developer Mode
-4. Click on "Load unpacked" and select the folder you cloned
+4. Clicking on "Load unpacked" and selecting the folder you cloned